© (c) Tourisme Adelboden-Lenk-Kandersteg

 Allows the integration of outdooractive functionallity.
 By allowing this option, you accept the privacy agreement with outdooractive.

-The white-blue-white marked trail branches off on the Bunderalp at the Sennhütten at the foot of the Nünihorn in a southwesterly direction, winds around a rocky ridge overgrown with alpine roses to now enter the lowest rock faces in a directly southerly direction.
-On stairs and ladders in chimney-like couloirs and ridges one gains the sheep pastures and turns east at the sheep hut, directly ascending, after the Zürchertritt.
-The usual path today leads from the Sennhütten on Bunderalp further up to the foot of the Nünihorn (poles) and then to the right following the good path, through the steep couloir (fixed rope, called "Schryberschreck", up to the lush sheep pastures; traversing these on a well-marked path, you join the other path at the chain at Zürchertritt (see signpost on Bunderalp).
+The white-blue-white marked path branches off at Bunderalp near the herdsmen's huts at the foot of the Nünihorn heading southwest, winds around a rock ridge covered with alpine roses, and then heads directly south to ascend the lowest rock walls.
+Using stairs and ladders in chimney-like gullies and ridges, one reaches the sheep pastures and turns east at the sheep hut, ascending directly to the Zürchertritt.
+The usual path today leads from the herdsmen's huts on Bunderalp further up to the foot of the Nünihorn (poles) and then follows the good trail to the right, through the steep gully (fixed rope, called "Schryberschreck") up to the lush sheep pastures; crossing these on a well-marked path, one meets the other path at the chain near Zürchertritt (see signpost at Bunderalp).
 The path via "Schryberschreck" is somewhat shorter.
-A chain in the final couloir between the sheep pastures and the lower Tierchumi facilitates the not so easy ascent via the Zürchertritt.
-From Tierchumi now again in southwestern direction through the slate gullies to the hut.
-From the hut a steep alpine route leads to Engstligenalp.
-Only for experienced alpinists or with a mountain guide.
+A chain in the final gully between the sheep pastures and the lower Tierchumi makes the not quite easy ascent over Zürchertritt easier.
+From Tierchumi now again heading southwest through the slate gullies to the hut.
+From the hut leads a steep alpine route to Engstligenalp.
+Only for practiced alpinists or with a mountain guide of the Alpine School Adelboden Kandersteg.